 A Simple Conversation

 Let's consider a simple purchasing scenario, which consists of the participants Buyer and Supplier.
-They exchange the message types Order to place an order, Shipment Notice to indicate the item has been shipped, Invoice, and Payment.
+They exchange the message types Order to place an order, Shipment Notice to indicate the ordered goods have been shipped, Invoice, and Payment.
 The protocol for the conversation Purchase Transaction specifies that the Supplier sends an Invoice only after receiving an Order message from the Buyer.
 Every Invoice message must be followed by a Payment from the Buyer, who in turn must be assured that the Order ultimately leads to a Shipment Notice.

 However, the conversation policy may not specify an order between the Shipment Notice and Invoice messages, allowing the supplier to send these messages in either order, e.g. the Supplier could invoice before the Shipment Notice.
 When the Buyer has to follow the Invoice with a Payment will usually be specified in the terms and conditions.
 If the Payment is not received, the Supplier can send a Reminder and possibly a Request for payment.
 The conversation policy can also define whether the Buyer is allowed to send a Payment before the Invoice is sent, e.g. to make a prepayment or down-payment.
 One can quickly see that a relatively simple conversation has to deal with a variety of conditions.